CrimsonMaple/Rei-Six/README.md

  Luma Dev Team for their AGB/TWL patches, and being generally helpful!
 No, Seriously.

  MidKid and Delebile for the reboot code.

+ CrimsonMaple for continuing ReiNAND.

- Me (Rei) for coding everything else.
+ Rei for coding the orginial ReiNAND.

+ Lilith Valentine for helping to reboot the project and testing.

  The community for your support and help!